 Julie has more than ten years’ experience as an anthropologist, evaluator and project manager in a broad variety of fields, including human rights; good governance; access to justice; civil society; social inclusion; gender based violence; women’s economic development; youth employment; rural development; gender; and HIV/AIDS.

 Anne-Lise is an institutional analyst and governance specialist, with more than 35 years of experience within different areas of international development.
 Her core areas of expertise include formulation, implementation, monitoring and evaluation, within the diverse set of thematic areas such as governance, fragile states, anti-corruption, gender, civil society, public sector reform and institutional development.
-She is currently on leave, but will return to NCG during fall 2016.

 Frank is a development practitioner with 23 years’ experience in monitoring, appraisal, evaluation, management and formulation of sector and thematic programmes.
 He has solid working experience with organisational and institutional development; organisational assessment; public sector governance; decentralisation; environmental management; and capacity building and training design.